 Why it’s important to try new gear instead of relying only on Internet reviews?

-Some of you probably know from my personal Instagram account, and also from the account of the podcast that – George the producer of the show, and I went to The Photography Show this year.
+from my personal Instagram account, and also from the account of the podcast that George – the producer of this podcast – we I went to the photography show this year.

-We enjoyed it a lot back then, the following year I was booked the same dates as the show and we didn’t had the chance to attend, but this year we planned in advance.
+It’s our second time actually, our first visit was in 2017.
+We enjoyed it a lot back then.
+But the following year, I was booked the same dates as the show, and we didn’t have the chance to attend.

 That’s the reason why we chose the topic today.